 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend the asset's life are not capitalized.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.
+Land is not depreciated.
 Property, plant, and equipment of the Center are depreciated using the straight line method over the following estimated useful lives: